swift-discord/swift-discord/README.md

 - [/channels/{channel.id}](Sources/DiscordAPI/Channel+API.swift#L15-L22)
 - [/guilds/{guild.id}/channels](Sources/DiscordAPI/Channel+API.swift#L26-L35)

+## Supported Platforms

+swift-discord aims to support all of the platforms where Swift is supported.
+Currently, it is developed and tested on macOS and Linux, and is known to support the following operating system versions:

+* Ubuntu 18.04+
+* macOS 10.15+, iOS 13+, tvOS 13+ or watchOS 6+

 ## Using **swift-discord** in your project

 To use this package in a SwiftPM project, you need to set it up as a package dependency: